lastmjs/security-audit/README.md

 - [ ]  Revoke access to terminated employees (Review all user accounts.
 Anyone who is not currently an employee should be completely removed from our system so that they no longer have access to any sensitive data or functionality.
 Check our database, GitLab, Gmail, Twilio, Stripe, Slack, etc)
 - [ ] Review compliance with regulations (Make sure we are compliant with HIPAA, PCI, GDPR, etc)
 - [ ] Audit the audit (Take some time to study the latest security best practices.
 Ensure that our audit process is up-to-date and will lead to sufficient security.
 Clean up the issue, change wording, add audits, etc.)
+- [ ] New audit to add: Ensure proper logging and monitoring.
+We don't really have a good way of knowing what attacks are taking place on our system, no alarms or anything to notify us of breaches